auth0/docs/articles/getting-started/the-basics.md

 ## Domains

 When you create a new account with Auth0, and choose a name for your tenant, the name is  appended with `auth0.com`.
 This will be your Auth0 *domain*.
 It's the base URL you will use to access our API and the URL where your users are redirected in order to authenticate.
-You can also use [custom domains](#custom-domains), which we highly recommend for your production environment.
-This option does require an additional cost.

 Auth0 supports three regional subdomains:
 - `auth0.com` for US